 Artists and writers of all genres and stages in their career are encouraged to apply for one of several two-week residencies.
 The WMC will make selections through a competitive admissions process.
 We hope to encourage emerging and mid-level career voices as well as mature professionals.
 Selected artists will receive room and board for their entire stay in exchange for community outreach or the donation of artwork as a result of the residency.
 During the residency, the artist will be asked to share their experience with the public by demonstration, talk, or other means.
 The presentation will depend on the artist’s medium, interests, and experience.
 This exchange component will be outlined before resident arrival but may be revised on-site.
 The WMC will assist with arranging transportation (within Alaska) if needed.

-In 2017 we plan to host four residents on the following dates:
+In 2019 we will host four residents during the following dates: